murtylab/mosaic-dataset/README.md

 Running tests

-In the testing script, set `DATASET_FOLDER` to wherever you've already downloaded the dataset.
+**Note**: In the `tests/test_datasets.py`, set `DATASET_FOLDER` to wherever you've already downloaded the dataset.
 This is so that you don't have to re-download the dataset again.

 ```bash
 pytest -vvx --capture=no tests/